MicrosoftDocs/mixed-reality/enthusiast-guide/headset-connectivity.md

 ## The headset driver did not install automatically when I plugged in the headset

-On new PCs, or PCs with a newly installed copy of Windows 10, the headset driver could be queued behind other Windows updates and may not install immediately.
+On new PCs, or PCs with a newly installed copy of Windows 10 or Windows 11, the headset driver could be queued behind other Windows updates and may not install immediately.

 1. Go to **Start > Device Manager** and look under "Mixed Reality devices" for your headset.
 The device status should indicate that "The device is working properly".
 2. Right-click on the device and select "Update driver".